Nox13last/nox13last.github.io/_posts/2025-04-29-Sinus-Ardorum-Spectacular.markdown

 tags: [scenery, unused area]
 comments: enabled
 ---
+> Piercingway's Tunnel and Gleamslope are no longer "unused content".
+Unless you're one of the laggards from Dynamis.
+Ha!
+{: .prompt-info }

 Trust me, when you're here, you get *a lot of time* to let your freecam wander.
 For the uninitiated, a quick explanation: After completing the flagship *Endwalker* quest, the moon-bnuuys want to start colonising outer space, and start by colonising their doorstep.
 Sinus Ardorum is a group restoration effort (a la **Ishgardian Restoration**) with an interspersement of actual gameplay.
 As the [server reaches new checkpoints](https://na.finalfantasyxiv.com/lodestone/cosmic_exploration/report/), new facilities become available.
 I guess, in future, entire new regions will become available.
 If you're not content with busy work, good work being its own reward, and a general sensation of community, this place will be **insufferable** to you.

 ## Weddingway's Bower